 The King found this hard to believe and told Maneka “This is not possible, as I sent no one.
 I will not pay you as I don’t know what you are talking about.”

 On hearing this Maneka took out the ring and said “The Fair General gave me this ring and said I should give it to you.”

 The King took the ring and on seeing it he was flabbergasted.
 He said “Dear Lady, I do recognize this ring.
 It is the ring of the Lord Balabhadra.
 This is indeed a very good omen.
 I will surely pay you your dues.”
 So saying he paid the milkmaid and was very happy as he felt that this was an indication that his expedition had the blessings of Lord Jagannath.

 He attacked Kanchi and was successful in defeating the Kanchi Army this time.
 He also brought the princess Padmavati back to Puri and as he was still very angry at her father’s behavior he told his Minister

 The minister was a wise man and he agreed to what the King said.
 He waited for the annual Rath Yatra Festival to arrive.
-For the Rath Yatra, the King again donned the garb of a sweeper and with a broom in his hand he swept the path of the Rath of the three Deities.
+For the Rath Yatra, the King again donned the garb of a sweeper and with a broom in his hand, he swept the path of the Rath of the three Deities.
 The Clever minister then went to the King and said

-“Great King I would like to ask for the hand of the Royal Sweeper of God in Marriage for the Princess Padmavati.
+“Great King I would like to ask for the hand of the Royal Sweeper of God in Marriage for Princess Padmavati.
 My master The King of Puri Gajapati Purushottam Deva has asked me to give her in marriage to a Sweeper”.
-The King realized that he has been outwitted by his minister and agreed for the marriage.
+The King realized that he has been outwitted by his minister and agreed to the marriage.
 So the King and the Princess were eventually married.